 RESTING SAFE Toolkit: Development & Dissemination - (Fall 2018 - Spring 2021)

-We have already created a pamphlet with tips and tricks for dealing with mold and mildew, and are in the process of developing a zine focused on fire safety.
-We are also developing protocols for people to find out more about air pollution in their area, by collecting spider webs.
+So far, we have created a pamphlet with tips and tricks for preventing mold and mildew, and have others in the works for fire safety and dealing with rodents and pests.
+We are also developing protocols for people to learn about levels of diesel particulate matter in their area, by collecting spider webs.

 Roots of Resistance: In-Depth Interviews, Archival Research - (Winter 2019 - Spring 2020)

 In 1905, over 5,000 people were living in scows – old ship skeletons – along Portland, Oregon’s waterfront.
 Portland’s mayor ordered them “burned, or moved to Lents”, a neighborhood six miles east of the harbor.
 Today, Lents and surrounding neighborhoods are ground-zero for vigilante groups seeking to eradicate the city of houseless people.
 This phase investigates the history of houselessness in Portland and beyond, bringing attention to its structural roots and entanglements with racial capitalism—as well as the resistance efforts seeded in Portland and spreading throughout the US.